bgcbrianclark/craft3-boilerplate/README.md

   - /source

-- Remove /templates/index.php, replace with everything in /templates folder
+- Remove /templates/index.php, replace with everything in /templates folder.

-- Add folders within local /web to project /web folder
+- Add folders within local /web to project /web folder.

+- Update .gitignore to add /source and development files to ignore.